xeaone/element/README.md

 	- `loads: Array<Object, String>` Adds load objects or strings such as non route components
 		- `load: Object, String`
 			- `url: String` Path to a web component JS url
-			- `esm: Boolean` Enables ES6 module re-writes on an individual bases
+			- `esm: Boolean` Enables ES6 module re-writes on individually
-			- `est: Boolean` Enables ES6 template string re-writes on an individual bases
+			- `est: Boolean` Enables ES6 template string re-writes individually

 ### Oxe.http
 - `options: Object`
 	- `request: Function` Intercepts the request.
 If the return value is false the fetch will not be triggered
-		- `options: Object`
-		- `xhr: Object`
+		- `xhr: Object` The xhr going to be used for the request.
+		- `opt: Object` The options going to be used for the request.
+		- `data: Object|String` The data to be sent as either payload or parameters.
 	- `response: Function` Intercepts the request.
 If the return value is false the fetch success and error will not be triggered
+		- `statusCode: Number` The xhr.status.
+		- `statusText: String` The xhr.statusText.
-		- `options: Object`
+		- `xhr: Object` The xhr used for the request.
-		- `xhr: Object`
+		- `opt: Object` The options used for the request.
+		- `data: Object|String` The response transformed by resonseType.
 	- `mime: Object`
 	- `serialize: Function`
 	- `fetch: Function` A fetch request.
 		- `options: Object`
+			- `username: String`
+			- `password: String`
+			- `withCredentials: Boolean`
+			- `method: String` (default: GET)
-			- `url: String` Resource action url **Required**
+			- `url: String` (default: window.location.href)
+			- `error: Function` The Error Handler
+				- `result: Object`
+					- `statusCode: Number` The xhr.status.
+					- `statusText: String` The xhr.statusText.
+					- `xhr: Object` The xhr used for the request.
+					- `opt: Object` The options used for the request.
+					- `data: Object|String` The response transformed by resonseType.
-			- `success: Function` **Required** The fetch response
+			- `success: Function` The Success handler
+				- `result: Object`
+					- `statusCode: Number` The xhr.status.
+					- `statusText: String` The xhr.statusText.
+					- `xhr: Object` The xhr used for the request.
+					- `opt: Object` The options used for the request.
-			- `error: Function` **Required** The fetch response
+					- `data: Object|String` The response transformed by resonseType.
-			- `method: String` Valid methods get, post, put, delete
-			- `data: Object` If method is `GET` than data is concatenated to the `action/url` as parameters
+			- `data: Object` If method is GET than data is concatenated to the url as parameters.

-			- `requestType: String` Converts the request data before sending.
+			- `contentType: String` (default: application/x-www-form-urlencoded) The header Content-Type of the data being posted to the server.
-				- `script` 'text/javascript, application/javascript, application/x-javascript'
-				- `json` 'application/json' stringify `options.data`
-				- `xml` 'application/xml, text/xml'
 				- `html` 'text/html'
 				- `text` 'text/plain'
-				- DEFAULT 'application/x-www-form-urlencoded' serialized `options.data`

-			- `responseType: String` Converts the response data after sending.
-				- `script` 'text/javascript, application/javascript, application/x-javascript'
 				- `json` 'application/json'
 				- `xml` 'application/xml, text/xml'
+				- `urlencoded`: 'application/x-www-form-urlencoded'
+				- `script` 'text/javascript, application/javascript, application/x-javascript'
+			- `acceptType: String` The header Accept type to expect from the server.
 				- `html` 'text/html'
 				- `text` 'text/plain'

-			- `contentType: String` Short hand to set the Content-Type Headers.
-(For request)
-			- `accept: String` Short hand to set the Accept Headers.
-(For response)

-			- `mimeType: String` Overwrites return type.
+				- `json` 'application/json'
+				- `xml` 'application/xml, text/xml'
-			- `username: String`
+				- `urlencoded`: 'application/x-www-form-urlencoded'
+				- `script` 'text/javascript, application/javascript, application/x-javascript'
-			- `password: String`
+			- `mimeType: String` Override the MIME type of the response.
-			- `withCredentials: Boolean`
+			- `responseType: String` (default: DOMString/text) arraybuffer, blob, document, json, text,  [XMLHttpRequest.responseType](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/responseType).
+Added json support for non supported browsers.
+Blob support for older browsers is still needed.
-			- `headers: Object` A low level headers object it will map directly to the XHR header.
-The Will overwrite any above options.
+			- `headers: Object` A Map of String to be directly applied to the the XHR header.

 ### Oxe.global
 A global object for you.